DataJuggler/DataJuggler.RealESRGAN/ReadMe.md

 ---

 ## Change Log

+8.2.2025: Version 1.0.5

+Scale Option didn't work, and resulted in broken images, so scale is gone for now

 7.30.2025: Version 1.0.1
 I added a Scale option.
 You must now pass in the ScaleEnum parameter for scale